duncancalvert/duncancalvert.github.io/_posts/2025-05-30-ai_agent_memory.md

 ---

 ## What is AI Agent Memory
-* An agent's "memory" is generally considered as data on past interactions or data not available in the user prompt that is added to the context window/prompt and passed to an LLM.
+* An agent's "memory" is data that is not provided via the user prompt, but is appended to the prompt and passed to an LLM.
+Memory is diverse and encompass past chatbot interactions, past actions, external knowledge sources, system prompts, guardrails, etc.
-* This "memory" helps the agent to better conceptualize the request, plan, and then answer the user or take an action.
+* This memory helps the agent to better conceptualize the request, plan, and then answer the user or take an action.

 ---
 ## Long-Term Agent Memory Types